Code-Institute-Submissions/RHoganD-Riding-Centre_DecResub/README.md

 *Code Validation
     *The Riding Centre website has been tested.
 The code has been validated via the W3C HTML Validator,  and  W3C CSS Validator.
 1 minor error was found when testing the HTML code with HTML Validation but fixed and documented below.

-*CSS Validation Image
+* CSS Validation Image
 ![CSS valid](/assets/images/Readme-Images/Testing%20css.png)
-*HTML Validation Image
+* HTML Validation Image
 ![HTML valid](/assets/images/Readme-Images/html%20valid.png)

-*Lighthouse Testing
+* Lighthouse Testing
-    *Performance - How the page performs whilst  loading.
+    * Performance - How the page performs whilst  loading.
-    *Accessibility - Is the site accessible for all users, and how can it be improved.
+    * Accessibility - Is the site accessible for all users, and how can it be improved.
-    *Best Practices - The site conforms to industry best practices.
+    * Best Practices - The site conforms to industry best practices.
-    *SEO - Search Engine Optimisation.
+    * SEO - Search Engine Optimisation.
 Is the site optimised for search engine result rankings.

  ![lighthouse](/assets/images/Readme-Images/lighthouse.png)

- *Bugs Fixed
+ * Bugs Fixed
-     *HTML Validation
+     * HTML Validation
  After putting the website through HTML Validation, I was presented with the following errors below:

  ![html error](/assets/images/Readme-Images/error%20%20html%20validation.png)
-    *It said that the frameborder attribute on the iframe element ID is obsolete so after removing the frameborder attribute in the HTML code, it returned with no errors.
+   * It said that the frameborder attribute on the iframe element ID is obsolete so after removing the frameborder attribute in the HTML code, it returned with no errors.

+* Unfixed Bugs

+  The hamburger menu that I manage to create thanks to the Youtube videos.
+Did not perform as expected because of the error from Javascript.
+Tired to fix it as it was an undefine type error according to Chrome Develops tools, stating that the "toggle" cannot read the unknown class.
+I use website that helps to analyse the Javascript code, with no results.
+  This error will be for the next course in Javascript.
+Where I will have a better understanding debugging Javascript.

+# Acknowledgments
+The site was completed as a part of a Full Stack Software Developer Diploma at the Code Institute and is my Portfolio Project 1.
+I would like to thank my mentor Mitko, who has been a great help in thi sproject.
+Luke Walters, is always there when needed.
+His help is invaluable.
+Mike Ralph,  for the insight, provided with the responsiveness .
+Thank you for making this submission possible.

+# Deployment
+The site was deployed to GitHub pages.
+The steps to deploy are as follows:

+*  In the GitHub repository, navigate to the Settings tab.
+On the left-hand side under GitHub Copilot, select Pages.
+*  From the source section drop-down menu, select the Master Branch.
+Once the master branch has been selected, the page will     display a notification about the data being saved.
+* After that, you will see the link of your deployed project that indicates successful deployment.
+# Credits
+    ##Content
+ * The font came from Google Fonts
+ * The icons came from Font Awesome
+ * The booking Form cane from the Youtube video